Learning and TeachingGrowing passion and understanding of Queensland’s biodiversity

 Learning and Teaching

-Delivered in conjunction with Wonder of Science (WoS), the camp gives students hands-on experiences alongside professional scientists, observing turtles laying, scientific data collection and recording techniques.
+Since 2016, Flatback Bivouac has been offered to secondary students at Avoid Island, delivered in conjunction with the Wonder of Science program.
+Avoid Island transforms into a real-world classroom, providing hands-on learning alongside professional scientists, observing turtles laying, scientific data collection and recording techniques.

 Brush-tailed rock wallaby Research